MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/installation.md

 2. Extract the contents of the ZIP into a folder.

 > [!NOTE]
-> We recommend extracting the files to a folder called `m365-developer-proxy` in your `home` directory.
-The tutorial steps assume that you have saved the files to this location, but you can store them anywhere.
+> The tutorial steps assume that you have saved the files in your home directory in a folder named `m365-developer-proxy`, but you can store them anywhere.

 ## Make the proxy globally available

-This enables starting the proxy from any directory and project specific mock responses.
+Making the proxy globally available enables starting the proxy from any directory and project specific mock responses.

 Updating the path differs across operating systems.
-Follow the steps below that are relevant to the operating system that you use.
+Follow the next steps relevant to the operating system that you use.

 ### [Windows](#tab/windows)